 Darkness-Induced Audience Apathy: The darker and mean-spirited jokes in the later seasons can be off-putting to say the least for some viewers.
 It doesn't help when all the bad things happening to Timmy is when Timmy himself being an selfish, lazy, apathetic jerk.
 This even happens to Cosmo and Wanda often, especially when the former keeps making constant marriage jokes, to the point where some fans wonder if they'll get a divorce.
 While Vicky's atrocities are meant to be Played for Laughs, some thought her later actions are going too far.

-Sparky in his debut episode.
-He nearly gets Timmy killed twice (once by taking his parachute, and the other by having Timmy rescue him from a burst dam), knowing fully well that in both instances, fairy dogs can't die.
+Designated Hero: Sparky in his debut episode.
+He nearly gets Timmy killed twice (once by taking his parachute, and the other by having Timmy rescue him from a burst dam), knowing fully well that in both instances, he'll be able to survive those situations.
 He even says so after Timmy "saves" him in the second instance.

 Deconstruction Fic: Cosmo and Wanda's failing relationship and Norm The Genie are often deconstructed.
 Notable that since the later seasons' reversal of the flanderization, the former has been fading out.